Throughline

 The problem

-A PR and podcast company ran on four disconnected SaaS tools with no unified view of a client, and every new integration historically cost roughly 2,000 lines of bespoke code.
-Throughline put all four behind one interface feeding a single source of truth.
+A PR and podcast company ran on four disconnected SaaS tools with no unified view of a client.
+Throughline put the systems behind one shared connector contract feeding a single source of truth.

 -